 This British import, located in the middle of SoHo, may seem sleek and flashy on the outside with its glass-and-brick facade illuminated in electric blue.
 But on the inside, the Crosby Street Hotel proves to be warm, colorful, roomy and elegant, with floor-to-ceiling windows, unique designer decor and excellent customer service.
-Other notable features include the Crosby Bar restaurant, which opens onto a private outdoor garden, and the 99-seat screening room, which hosts a hotel film club on Sundays.
+Other notable features include the Crosby Bar, which opens onto a private outdoor garden, and the 99-seat screening room, which hosts a film club on Sundays.

 Just down the street from the New York Public Library’s flagship branch, the Library Hotel takes inspiration from this Manhattan icon by theming each of its 10 floors after one of the classifications in the Dewey Decimal System.
 Small yet inviting with skyline views, the 60-room Library Hotel is a book lover’s paradise, with over 6,000 tomes spread throughout the lobby, rooms and lounges.
-Make sure to check out the Bookmarks Lounge in the evening for rooftop views and cocktails such as Tequila Mockingbird and F Scotch Fitzgerald.
+Make sure to check out the Bookmarks Lounge in the evening for rooftop views and cocktails such as Tequila Mockingbird and F Scott Fitzgerald.

-This landmark hotel opened on the Upper East Side in 1927 and has kept much of its timeless charms.
+This landmark hotel opened on the Upper East Side in 1927 and has kept much of its timeless charm.
 Located just off Madison Avenue near Central Park, The Lowell is a quiet retreat from the bustling city without being far removed from the action.
-Most accommodations feature fully equipped kitchens and a number feature wood-burning fireplaces or private terraces.
+Most accommodations feature fully equipped kitchens and a number have wood-burning fireplaces or private terraces.
 If you’re a tea lover, the Pembroke Room on the second floor serves afternoon tea complete with scones and finger sandwiches.